tstatler/doctools/guides/node/cli/cname/README.md

 to bind up to five additional CNAMEs to the application.

 If you need to remove a CNAME, use the `--remove` parameter.
 For applications with multiple CNAMEs, you will be prompted to select which CNAME to remove.
+You may optionally pass the domain name to remove with the `--remove` paramter.

 To route an application based on a path with the domain name, use the `--path <path_name>` parameter to set a path for the application after setting a CNAME.
 For example, if you want to bind two applications to the same